NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

     + *return* Solution for root problem with `pos_seq` and `vel_seq`, and array of subproblems `subproblems` ]
 ) <prep_subproblems>

-#underline[*Example:*] I want to simulate the motion of a simple pendulum for 10 seconds starting at rest with an angle of $pi/8$.
-The root initial value problem for this physical scenario can be modeled by:

-$ P = {
-  underbrace(
-    diff_t^2 theta = -g/ell theta,
-    "Acceleration"
-  ), #h(11pt)
-  underbrace(
-    theta(0) = pi/8\,  v(0) = 0 "m/s",
-    "Initial values"
-  ), #h(11pt)
-  underbrace(
-    [0 "s", 10 "s"],
-    "time span"
-  )
-}. $

-Now, because I have a CPU with 10 cores, I choose to partition the root problem into 10 subproblems so they all will evaluate in a single iteration.
-The root problem could be partitioned into e.g. 20 subproblems for more accuracy in the final result, but evaluation will take longer.

-Then,

 === Parallel Propagation